fraugware/pyowmclock/README.md

 ### OpenWeatherMap

-PyOWMClock uses [OpenWeatherMap](https://openweathermap.org) to retreive temperature data for our clock.
+PyOWMClock uses [OpenWeatherMap](https://openweathermap.org) to retrieve temperature data for our clock.
 An OWM API key will be required, but the free tier is sufficient.

 The `pyowmclock.py` script uses the excellent OWM wrapper library, [PyOWM](https://github.com/csparpa/pyowm) and can be installed using `pip`.